2015 presidential debates

 I recently came across this article from Max Watson about timemaps: Time Maps: Visualizing Discrete Events Across Many Timescales.

 Timemaps are a very smart way to visualize a sequence of events by looking at the interval of time between each event.
-Instead of plotting the time serie, the idea is to plot the delta between the times of occurence.
+Instead of plotting the time serie, the idea is to plot the delta between the times of occurrence.
 Max Watson does a great job of explaining the idea in the above article and I will not try to rephrase it.

 The result of the visualization is a scatter plot or a heat map that can be roughly divided into 4 areas.